JNeuvonen/next-wasm-workers/README.md

+Demo might take some time to load since Azure cold starts an docker image instance if website has not been requested for a while

 Example of integrating WASM & web workers with a Typescript NextJS project.
 Deployed to Azure using Docker container.
 If you want to play with it on your machine you need to have rust and wasm-pack installed, or building the app will throw a compile error.
+Demo might take some time to load since

 https://rust-next-wasm-demo.azurewebsites.net/